 As a youngster, Mueller had played a lot with miniature rockets and dreamed of launching his own company.
 That trajectory led to good jobs at Hughes Aircraft and TR, but he felt that he needed a more well-rounded education and that a master’s degree would improve his chances of moving into more challenging positions.
 Outside of work, Mueller had been active with the Reaction Research Society, an amateur rocketry association, where he developed a 50-pound thrust engine using liquid oxygen and kerosene as the propellants.
 He persuaded his adviser, LMU Faculty Hall of Fame member Professor Joe Callinan, to allow him to use the design for his thesis.
 Through this work, and the society contacts, Mueller met his next boss, Elon Musk, president of SpaceX.

-The LMU alum is the vice president of propulsion development — and employee No. 2 — of Space Exploration Technologies or SpaceX.
-This Hawthorne, California, commercial developer of rockets and spacecraft is poised after only a decade in existence to compete with the world’s governments as the driver of Earth orbital launches, missions and tourism.
+The LMU alum, now a senior adviser for the company, became co-founder and vice president of propulsion development — and employee No. 1 — of Space Exploration Technologies or SpaceX.
+The ambitious, Hawthorne, California-based commercial developer of rockets and spacecraft has made headlines with its launch missions.